Trusts

 Continuity of Management During Disability

-Creating a Revocable Trust is probably the best way to ensure that your property remains available to be used for your benefit should you become physically or mentally incapable of managing your own affairs.
-While continuity of management is also possible when a durable power of attorney is signed, third parties such as banks, brokers and transfer agents often have more difficulty in dealing with a power of attorney than with a trust agreement.
-And, if the designated agent under a power of attorney is unable to act, the document may not be usable.
-In 2021, New York State instituted a new power of attorney law and form with more expansive powers and a gift options.
+Creating a Revocable Trust is one of the best ways to ensure that your property remains available to be used for your benefit during your life, and should you become physically or mentally incapable of managing your own affairs, your successor Trustee can do so.
+While continuity of management is also possible when a Durable Power of Attorney is signed, third parties such as banks, brokers and transfer agents often have more difficulty in dealing with a Power of Attorney than with a Trust agreement.
+And, if the designated agent under a Power of Attorney is unable to act, the document may not be usable.
+In 2021, New York State instituted a new Power of Attorney law and form with more expansive powers and a gift options.

-If you become disabled and you have neither a Revocable Trust nor a power of attorney, an expensive, lengthy, and potentially embarrassing court proceeding is generally required to appoint a guardian before your property can be used to benefit either you or your family.
+If you become disabled and you have neither a Revocable Trust nor a Power of Attorney, an expensive, lengthy, and potentially embarrassing court proceeding is required to appoint a guardian before your property can be accessed to benefit either you or your family.
 Even after a guardian has been named, continued court supervision over the management of investments and disbursements is usually required.
-This can include annual bond fees, annual accounts and additional legal and accounting fees.
-Creating a lifetime trust will avoid the need for a guardianship or court action.
+This can include annual bond fees, creating separate accounts, and preparing annual accounting resulting in additional legal and accounting fees.
+Creating a lifetime Trust will avoid the need for a guardianship or court action.

 Flexibility